-Temporal analysis.
-We observe that Russian trolls are continuously active on Twitter between January, 2016 and September, 2017, with a peak of activity just before the second US presidential debate (October 9, 2016).
-Fig. 1(a) shows that most tweets from the trolls are posted between 14:00 and 15:00 UTC.
+are posted between 14:00 and 15:00 UTC.
 In Fig. 1(b), we also report temporal characteristics based on hour of the week, finding that both datasets follow a diurnal pattern, while trolls' activity peaks around 14:00 and 15:00 UTC on Mondays and Wednesdays.
-Considering that Moscow is three hours ahead UTC, this distribution does not seem to rule out that tweets might actually be posted from Russia.
+Considering that Moscow is three hours ahead UTC, this distribution does not rule out that tweets might actually be posted from Russia.

 Account creation.
-Next, we examine the dates when the state-sponsored accounts infiltrated Twitter, by looking at the account creation dates.
+Next, we examine the dates when the trolls infiltrated Twitter, by looking at the account creation dates.
 From Fig. 2, we observe that 71% of them are actually created before 2016.
-There are some interesting peaks, during 2016 and 2017: for instance, 24 accounts are created on July 12, 2016, approximately a week before the Republican National Convention (when Donald Trump received the nomina-
+There are some interesting peaks, during 2016 and 2017: for instance, 24 accounts are created on July 12, 2016, approx. a week before the Republican National Convention (when Donald Trump received the nomination), while 28 appear on August 8, 2017, a few days before the infamous Unite the Right rally in Charlottesville.
+Taken together, this might be evidence of coordinated activities aimed at manipulating users' opinions with respect to specific events.